 Jackson sparkles in Ulster win

-Paddy Jackson plundered 13 second-half points to guide Ulster to an 18-7 win over provincial rivals Connacht at a windswept Sportsground.
+Paddy Jackson plundered 13 second half points to guide Ulster to their first win of the new RaboDirect PRO12 campaign, defeating provincial rivals Connacht 18-7 at a windswept Sportsground.

 The sides scored a try apiece in the opening quarter hour, Ulster winger Michael Allen replying to a try from Dan Parks whose conversion separated them at the break - 7-5.